QBF Merge Resolution is powerful but unnatural: Abstract

 The Merge Resolution proof system ($\MRes$) for QBFs, proposed by Beyersdorff et al.~in 2019, explicitly builds partial strategies inside refutations.
 The original motivation for this approach was to overcome the limitations encountered in long-distance Q-Resolution proof system ($\LDQRes$), where the syntactic side-conditions, while prohibiting all unsound resolutions, also end up prohibiting some sound resolutions.
 However, while the advantage of $\MRes$ over many other resolution-based QBF proof systems was already demonstrated, a comparison with $\LDQRes$ itself had remained open.
 In this paper, we settle this question.
 We show that $\MRes$ has an exponential advantage over not only $\LDQRes$, but even over $\LQUplusRes$ and $\IRM$, the most powerful among currently known resolution-based QBF proof systems.
 Combining this with results from Beyersdorff et al.~2020, we conclude that $\MRes$ is incomparable with $\LQURes$ and $\LQUplusRes$.

-Our proof method reveals two additional and curious features about MRes: (i) $\MRes$ is not closed under restrictions, and is hence not a natural proof system, and (ii) weakening axiom clauses with existential variables provably yields an exponential advantage over MRes without weakening.
-We further show that in the context of regular derivations, weakening axiom clauses with universal variables provably yields an exponential advantage over $\MRes$ without weakening.
+Our proof method reveals two additional and curious features about $\MRes$: \begin{enumerate*}[label=(\roman*)] \item $\MRes$ is not closed under restrictions, and is hence not a natural proof system, and \item weakening axiom clauses with existential variables provably yields an exponential advantage over $\MRes$ without weakening. \end{enumerate*} We further show that in the context of regular derivations, weakening axiom clauses with universal variables provably yields an exponential advantage over $\MRes$ without weakening.
 These results suggest that $\MRes$ is better used with weakening, though whether $\MRes$ with weakening is closed under restrictions remains open.
 We note that even with weakening, $\MRes$ continues to be simulated by $\QBFeFrege$ (the simulation of ordinary $\MRes$ was shown recently by Chew and Slivovsky).